-For the last seven years, we have focused on acquiring excess land in the Baltimore – Washington Corridor with zoning to include Industrial, Office, Residential and Self – Storage facilities.
-Because the market is constrained by size, developers often find sub-sets side – by – side with the opportunity for rezoning or repositioning much more feasible.
+For the last eleven years, we have focused on acquiring excess land in the Baltimore - Washington Corridor with zoning to include Industrial, Office, Residential and Self - Storage facilities.
+Because the market is constrained by size, developers often find sub-sets side - by - side with the opportunity for rezoning or repositioning much more feasible.
 An excellent example of this type of rezoning is our Oxford Square project.
-Oxford Square was successfully rezoned from industrial to what is called a Transit – Oriented residential development a ( Live, Work & Play Community) in Howard County, Maryland.
+Oxford Square was successfully rezoned from industrial to what is called a Transit - Oriented residential development a (Live, Work & Play Community) in Howard County, Maryland.

-Today, development in Maryland continues to be limited by land supply in other ways which are less obvious.
-An example is the “The Storm Water Management” requirement designed to protect the Chesapeake Bay.
-By restricting new development, the assumption is that the impact on the Bay will preserve Maryland’s natural resources.
-One way we have found to reduce the impact of these regulations is to renovate or tear down existing or older structures that are grandfathered under the old “Storm Water Management” regulations.
+Today, the development in Maryland continues to be limited by land supply in other ways which can be less obvious.
+An example is the "The Storm Water Management" requirement designed to protect the Chesapeake Bay.
+By restricting new development, the assumption is that the impact on the Bay will preserve Maryland's natural resources.
+One way we have found to reduce the impact of these regulations is to renovate or tear down existing or older structures that are grandfathered under the old "Storm Water Management" regulations.

 Qualifying the exact impact of these regulations is tricky.
 Each county in Maryland has interpreted the regulations differently, which creates inconsistencies among the multiple jurisdictions.